 Things to Do

 Most people consider Kona to be the center of the visitor industry on the Big Island.
 The town has an intoxicating aroma, thanks in part to the Kona Coast’s world-famous Kona coffee.
 The main street, Alii Drive, runs along the oceanfront through the heart of the city from Kailua Pier to the Kuamoo Battlefield, where many lives were lost in fighting over the value of the kapu system.
-The charming town mixes numerous historical sites with modern tourist attractions, restaurants, shops and hotels.
+The charming town mixes numerous historical sites with modern tourist attractions, restaurants, shops, and hotels.

-The Ahuena Heiau, located in Komakahonu bay, was rebuilt by King Kamehameha the Great and dedicated to Lono, the Hawaiian God of peace, agriculture and prosperity.
+The Ahuena Heiau, located in Komakahonu bay, was rebuilt by King Kamehameha the Great and dedicated to Lono, the Hawaiian God of peace, agriculture, and prosperity.

 Directly across the street from the palace is Mokuaikaua Church, the first Christian church in the islands.
 The lava rock and coral building was first dedicated in 1823 and finally finished 14 years later.

 Today, Kona is one of the world’s great sports fishing centers and home to the annual Ironman Triathlon.
 The King Kamehameha Kona Beach Hotel has been the headquarters of the Ironman Triathlon since 1988.
 The 460-room hotel fronts the only white sandy beach in Kona.
-The full service hotel features three restaurants, swimming pool with a whirlpool spa and sauna, comprehensive meeting and banquet facilities, a Hawaiian activity center, beauty salon and the only air-conditioned shopping mall in Kona.
+The full-service hotel features three restaurants, a swimming pool with a whirlpool spa and sauna, comprehensive meeting and banquet facilities, a Hawaiian activity center, beauty salon and the only air-conditioned shopping mall in Kona.